Chennai Central–Vasco da Gama Weekly Express

 The Chennai Central–Vasco da Gama Weekly Express is an Express train belonging to South Western Railway zone that runs between Chennai Central and Vasco da Gama in India.
 It is currently being operated with 17311/17312 train numbers on a weekly basis.

 Service

-The 17311/Chennai Central–Vasco da Gama Weekly Express has an average speed of 47 km/hr and covers 1030 km in 22h.
-The 17312/Vasco da Gama–Chennai Central Weekly Express has an average speed of 48 km/hr and covers 1030 km in 21h 25m.
+The 17311/Chennai Central–Vasco da Gama Weekly Express has an average speed of 47 km/h and covers 1030 km in 22h.
+The 17312/Vasco da Gama–Chennai Central Weekly Express has an average speed of 48 km/h and covers 1030 km in 21h 25m.

 Route and halts

 The important halts of the train are:

 Coach composite

-The train has standard ICF rakes with a max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 24 coaches :